2011

 Genelle Sawyer, Ph.D.

 Dr. Sawyer graduated from the clinical psychology program at the University of Nebraska-Lincoln in August of 2007.
 Her dissertation was entitled, Heterogeneous Symptom Patterns of Sexually Abused Youth in Treatment.
-In 2006-2007, Dr. Sawyer completed an internship at the Medical University of South Carolina (MUSC) in Charleston, South Carolina.
-Dr. Sawyer is currently an Assistant Professor at The Citadel in Charleston, South Carolina.
+In 2006-2007, Dr. Sawyer completed an internship at the Medical University of South Carolina (MUSC) in Charleston, South Carolina, and subsequently a post-doctoral fellowship at the National Crime Victims Research and Treatment Center (NCVC) at MUSC from 2007-2009.
+Dr. Sawyer is currently an Associate Professor in the Department of Psychology and the current Director of the MA in Clinical-Counseling Program at The Citadel in Charleston, South Carolina.

 2006